christopherdebeer/simcap/docs/design/revisiting-simcap.md

 ## Executive Summary

-SIMCAP (Sensor Inferred MOtion CAPture) represents a far richer concept than "gesture recognizer but nerdier."
+SIMCAP (Sensor Inferred Motion CAPture) represents a far richer concept than "gesture recognizer but nerdier."
 This document reframes the project's theoretical potential and contrasts it with the current implementation to identify the path forward.

 ---